 In 1999, Jordan Belfort pleaded guilty to fraud for stock market manipulation and related crimes and served 22 months in prison.
 In 2007, he published The Wolf of Wall Street, a memoir that was adapted in 2013 to the Hollywood blockbuster bearing the same name.
 Sitting alone in a dark prison bunk, Belfort had a decision to make.
 I’ve transcribed a clip in which Belfort discusses how his desire to redeem himself to his children drove him to turn his life around.
-His story speaks more broadly to the necessity of having a purpose (a why) that is greater than oneself.
+His story speaks more broadly to the utility of having a purpose (a why) that is greater than oneself.

 The saddest night of my life, for sure, was the night before I went to jail.
 I had to tell the kids.
 It wasn’t like the movie where they took me away, I reported for jail.
 My ex-wife, we sat down with the kids, it was a Thursday night, and we called the kids into the living room.
 And they’re like “What’s up, what’s up?”
 And I started telling my kids, I said, “Listen, a long time ago, when I had that big company, and I made some mistakes.”
 As soon as I started getting even close to it, my daughter starts bursting out hysterically crying.
 My son was very young.
 She just starts crying, and it’s this terrible, gut-wrenching scene, where my daughter’s like “No, no.” And she’s on my lap and the kids are hugging me.

 The worst thing you can imagine.
 To tell your kids that daddy made a mistake, he’s got to go away.
 And, you know, I was guilty.
 I couldn’t say I was trapped.
 I did it, I made a mistake.
 I took some great skills, and I made the mistakes, and I deserved to be there.
 I had no one to blame but myself.
 I made the mistakes.
 And it’s very difficult when you have to come to terms with that.